Dtech-Dbug/EJS/ProgramStruct/README.md

 **Note :** A statement is an expression that has a consistent truth value. i.e, it can either be true or false but never both.
 On the contrary, a sentence is an expression that bears inconsistent truth values meaning for some cases it may be true and other cases false.

+---

 #### Statements

-We introduced the =fundamenetals of statements just a few lines ago.
+We introduced the fundamenetals of statements just a few lines ago.
 The simplest statement in programming paradigm is an expression that ends with a semi-colon.

 Example :